Château La Confession Saint-Émilion Grand Cru 2019

 About the estate:

-A small 2.7-hectare estate planted on sandy-clay soil, with 50% Merlot, 45% Cabernet Franc, and 5% Cabernet Sauvignon, La Confession is one of Jean-Philippe Janoueix’s signature wines.
+A small 2.7-hectare estate planted on sandy-clay soil, with 50% Merlot, 45% Cabernet Franc, and 5% Cabernet Sauvignon, La Confession is one of Jean-Philippe Janoueix’s favorite wines.
 A generous, full-bodied wine with a finish marked by its Cabernet Franc, this La Confession offers more than just immediate pleasure.
 The 2018 vintage marks a turning point, with greater freshness and elegant tannins.

 Guide Hachette des vins

-Rated estate (2022 guide) 2*Stars (Outstanding wine)
+Rated estate (2022 guide): 2*Stars (Remarkable wine)

 About the estate: